 Prior to its acquisition by Deutsche Bank in 2010, Sal.
 Oppenheim jr. & Cie.
 AG & Co.
 KGaA ("Sal.
 Oppenheim") was involved in the marketing and financing of participations in closed end real estate funds.
 These funds were structured as partnerships under German law.
 Usually, Josef Esch Fonds-Projekt GmbH carried out the planning and project development in connection with the funds' investments.
 Sal.
-Oppenheim held an indirect interest in this company via a joint venture.
-In relation to this business, a number of civil claims have been filed against Sal.
+Oppenheim held an indirect interest in this company via a joint-venture.
+In relation to this business, a number of civil claims were filed against Sal.
 Oppenheim.
-Some, but not all, of these claims are also directed against former managing partners of Sal.
+Some, but not all, of these claims were also directed against former managing partners of Sal.
 Oppenheim and other individuals.
-The investors are seeking to unwind their fund participation and to be indemnified against potential losses incurred in connection with the investment.
-The claims are based in part, on an alleged failure of Sal.
+The investors were seeking to unwind their fund participation and to be indemnified against potential losses incurred in connection with the investment.
+The claims were based in part, on an alleged failure of Sal.
 Oppenheim to adequately disclose related risks and other material aspects important for the investors' investment decision.
 The claims brought against Sal.
-Oppenheim relate to investments in an amount of originally approximately € 1.1 billion.
-After certain claims have either been dismissed or settled, claims relating to investments in an amount of originally approximately € 6 million are still pending.
-Based on the facts of the individual cases, some courts have decided in favor and some against Sal.
-Oppenheim.
-In some cases, appeals are pending.
-Currently, the aggregate amount claimed in the pending proceedings is approximately € 10 million.
+Oppenheim related to investments in an amount of originally approximately € 1.1 billion.
+The remaining outstanding claims were settled in 2019 for amounts not material to the Bank.